RedisAI/RedisAI/docs/developer.md

 * **ONNX**: `onnxruntime.h` and `onnxruntime.c` exporting the functions to to register the ONNXRuntime backend

 ## Building and Testing
-You can compile and build the module from its source code - refer to the [Building and Running section](quickstart.md#building-and-running) of the Quickstart page for instructions on how to do that.
+You can compile and build the module from its source code - refer to the [Building and Running section](quickstart.md#building-and-running) of the Quickstart page for instructions on how to do that, or view the  detailed instructions on [building backends](developer-backends.md).

 **Running Tests**